Council Tax Valuation Bands Bill [HL]

 Groups Affected

-- Homeowners: Those who bought their homes after April 1st, 2000, will see their council tax potentially increase or decrease depending on the new valuation band and the redistribution of tax across bands within their council area.
+- Homeowners: Those who bought their homes after April 1st, 2000, will likely see their council tax change based on the new valuation bands.
+The impact could be an increase or decrease depending on their property value and the new tax rates.

 Powered by nyModel